iCliniq Logo

 Several pathological conditions can cause hearing loss.
 Some of the conditions can be treated by surgery, depending on the disease.
 Hearing aids are used primarily for improving the hearing and speech comprehension of people who have hearing loss due to damage to the small sensory cells in the inner ear.
 However, chronic sensorineural hearing loss due to damaged cochlear structures needs rehabilitation by improving the amplification.

-A hearing aid is a small device used to improve hearing in people whose hearing is impaired.
-It will fit inside or outside the ear and will make the sound louder.
-In this, the hearing aid receives the sound through a microphone, and it converts the sound waves into electrical waves.
-These electrical waves are sent to the amplifier, which increases the power of the waves and sends it to the ear through a speaker.
+A hearing aid is a small device used to improve hearing in people with hearing impairment.
+It fits inside or outside the ear and makes the sound louder.
+The hearing aid receives sound through a microphone and converts it into electrical waves.
+These electrical waves are sent to the amplifier, which increases the power of the waves and sends them to the ear through a speaker.

 Types of Hearing Aids: